Spiritual, Moral, Social and Cultural Development

 An image used to support cultural development, respect and appreciation, 2018.

-Assemblies also contibute to cultural development.
+Assemblies also contribute to cultural development.
 Here our children learn about Rama and Sita and the festival of Sita.

 The story of Rama ans Sita used in an Assembly, 2017.

-In December 2017, we took the whole school to experience a traditional pantomime – Snow White and the Seven Dwarfs in Chelmsford.
+Every two years, we take the whole school to experience a traditional pantomime – Snow White and the Seven Dwarfs in Chelmsford.

 Whole school trip to the pantomime, Snow White and the 7 dwarfs, Autumn 2017